devlooped/dotnet-file/README.md

     dotnet file list               // lists all configured files dotnet file changes            // lists all configured files and their status with regards to the configured
                                    // remote URL and ETag matching

-Use of the `-f` and `-u` is optional, since all arguments after the action are tried for URL parsing automatically to disambiguate.

 After downloading a file, a new entry is created in a local `.netconfig` file, which leverages [dotnet config](https://github.com/kzu/dotnet-config):